-'Spatial Planning for Health, An Evidence Resource for Planning and Designing Healthier Places' (2017) (Public Health England) illustrates the linkages and strength of evidence between spatial planning and health.
-It was based on a project commissioned by Public Health England to address the need for a UK-centric evidence review that analysed and the demonstrated the links between health and the built and natural environment, which could be used by public health professionals and planners to help development and implement interventions.
+'Spatial Planning for Health, An Evidence Resource for Planning and Designing Healthier Places' (2017) (Public Health England)25 illustrates the linkages and strength of evidence between spatial planning and health.
+It was based on a project commissioned by Public Health England (subsequently renamed the Office for Health Improvement and Disparities (OHID)) to address the need for a UK-centric evidence review that analysed and demonstrated the links between health and the built and natural environment, which could be used by public health professionals and planners to help development and implement interventions.

 The evidence is presented as a series of diagrams illustrating the linkages between planning policies, impact and positive health related outcomes.
-The planning interventions are structured as five themes which are reproduced overleaf at Figure 2:
+The planning interventions are structured as five themes which are reproduced below as Figure 2:

-- Neighbourhood Design,
+- Neighbourhood Design.

 - Housing,

 - Food Environment,

 - Natural and Sustainable Environments,

 - Transport